Followers

-In my last blog post, I discussed the origin of the term, "Spy" and hinted at its use as a naming rubric for 18th-century newspapers.
-Now a (slightly) deeper dive into the subject of newspapers of the American Revolution.
+In my last blog post, I discussed the origin of the term "Spy" and hinted at its use as a naming rubric for 18th-century newspapers.
+Now, a deeper dive into the subject of newspapers of the American Revolution.

 A Literate Frontier